 Database of State Incentives for Renewables and Efficiency - Click your state.

 Google: small house solar energy system - some great info!

 Georgia - Green Power EMC

-I have a customer who has actually implemented a working solar powered trailer on an off-grid property...
-They are now constructing their permanent cabin and offering the box trailer for sale.
+I have a client who has actually implemented a working solar powered trailer on an off-grid property...
+They are now living in their permanent off-grid cabin and offering the box trailer for sale.
 Update - solar has been installed on the new cabin and working beautifully.

 Owner write up: We are selling our off grid box trailer, converted into our home away from home.
 As a family with three daughters we have all the comforts of home with no electrical power from an outside provider.
 This trailer was first converted to a on site construction trailer for our business, then later set up with solar power for a “cabin” on property we bought over a year ago.